open-telemetry/opentelemetry-python/RELEASING.md

 ```

 If the diff includes significant changes, create a pull request to commit the changes and once the changes are merged, click the "Run workflow" button for the Update [OpenTelemetry Website Docs](https://github.com/open-telemetry/opentelemetry-python/actions/workflows/docs-update.yml) GitHub Action.

+## Hotfix procedure

+A `hotfix` is defined as a small change developed to correct a bug that should be released as quickly as possible.
+Due to the nature of hotfixes, they usually will only affect one or a few packages.
+Therefore, it usually is not necessary to go through the entire release process outlined above for hotfixes.
+Follow the below steps how to release a hotfix:

+1. Identify the packages that are affected by the bug.
+Make the changes to those packages, merging to `main`, as quickly as possible.
+2. On your local machine, remove the `dev0` tags from the version number and increment the patch version number.
+3. On your local machine, update `CHANGELOG.md` with the date of the hotfix change.
+4. With administrator priviledges for Pypi, manually publish the affected packages.
+5. Note that since hotfixes are manually published, the build scripts for publish after creating a release are not run.

 ## Troubleshooting